Aussiemon/Vermintide-JHF-Mods/mods/Vermintide JHF Mods - Readme.txt

 **Lorebook** command (reports unlock stats of lorebook pages) has been included in QoL pack.

 **Size Tweaks** mod (control sizes of creatures and players)  is at least temporarily retired for lack of immediate interest.

+**Bot Improvements Extra** mod (additions to grimalackt, iamlupo, and walterr's BotImprovements mod) has been included in QoL pack.

 ----------------------------------------------------------------